UK Edition. Click here for US version.

 • If you start to get feelings of restlessness and are not able to sit or stand still after you start to take

 Sertraline Tablets.
 You should tell your doctor if you start to feel restless.

-• If you have a manic episode (see Section 2 What you need to know about Sertraline Tablets)
+• If you have a manic episode (see section 2 “Warnings and precautions”).

 The following side effects were seen in clinical trials in adults.

 Very common side effects (may affect more than 1 in 10 people):